chalk-ai/chalk-go/README.md

 ### Connect to chalk

 Create a client using the `NewClient` method.
-The retruned client gets its configuration:
+The returned client gets its configuration:

 1. From the contructor arguments
 2. From environment variables if no arguments are passed